 National Farmworker Awareness Week

 National Farmworker Awareness Week (NFAW) is a week of action for students and community members to raise awareness about farmworker issues on our campuses and in our communities.
-In 2018, this was celebrated from March 24-31.
-It is an annual event and continues to be an important issue, year-round.
+It is an annual event, celebrated in March, and continues to be an important issue, year-round.

 Get Involved & Learn More!